wp-plugins/lifestreamfm/readme.txt

 This plugin uses lifestream.fm to stream your online life to your blog.
 Lifestream is better than other free online services I tried, like friendfeed.
 Because the hard thinking is done by lifestream.fm, the lifestream doesn't drain your wordpress resources.
 Lifestream.fm adds new possible streams all the time.

-=Where can I say that I like your plugin?=
+= Where can I say that I like your plugin? =

 http://robertbuzink.com/2008/lifestreamfm-wordpress-plugin/